If you visit the Basque Country, one thing becomes especially clear. The Basque people really know how to eat!

 1. Gilda

 Why make things more complicated than they need to be?
-The gilda is one of the simplest pintxo dishes in Spain, but one of the most classic.
-In fact, legend says it was the first pintxo ever invented!
+The gilda is one of the simplest pintxo dishes in Spain, but also one of the most classic.
+In fact, legend has it that this was the first pintxo ever invented!

 Whenever you get to the Basque Country, your first stop should involve a glass of cold vermouth and this simple appetizer.
 But in the meantime, it's one of the easiest pintxos recipes to throw together at home.

 To make this tasty treat, just skewer an olive with a salted anchovy fillet and some pickled green peppers.
-While it's not traditional, you can also add a small pickle for a slightly sweet touch.
-It's the perfect cocktail hour snack!
+Although it's not traditional, you can also add a small pickle for a slightly sweet touch.
+It's the perfect cocktail-hour snack!

 2. Piquillo Peppers Stuffed with Tuna

 Canned Spanish or Portuguese tuna isn't the stuff you remember from bad-smelling high school sandwiches.
-Some of Iberia's best seafood winds up in cans, be it tuna, mussels, mackerel, or anything else!
+Some of the Iberian Peninsula's best seafood winds up in cans, be it tuna, mussels, mackerel, or anything else!

 To complete the dish, mix the tuna with mayonnaise or garlic alioli, stuff it inside a roasted piquillo pepper, and serve on bread.

 Use cold-smoked salmon (also called Nova lox) for best results.
-Finished off with just a bit of black pepper and lemon juice, this pintxo is a sure crowd pleaser.
+Finished off with just a bit of black pepper and lemon juice, this pintxo is a guaranteed crowd-pleaser.

 4. Classic Spanish Tortilla Pintxo